 The possibility to ‘rewind and adjust’ in rapid prototyping is a huge blessing that can also become a curse.
 While it is easier to modify a feature without re-writing the code, it is also easier to fall down the rabbit hole of perfection.
 Too many meticulous changes in the search for perfection can delay the delivery of the product and mess with the whole idea in general.

 Another potential drawback of rapid prototyping is to go into too many details on the features right from the start.
 Both the client and the provider need to agree on the basic functions that will be tested during the rapid prototyping phase.
 Remember to keep it simple and stick to the main functions.
 Think of it as the skeleton, the basis.
 You will add the muscle and the nervous system later on.

 At Moqod, we apply the Lean Startup method when it comes to rapid prototyping: we start with the basic features, we collect feedback on them and we improve all the time.
 Progress, not subjective perfection.

 Rapid prototyping tools

-On our projects we work with different tools during the prototyping stage.
-These instruments consists form simple paper and pencil to more complex tools such as Figma, Zeplin and Invision.
+On our projects, we work with different tools during the prototyping stage.
+These instruments consist form simple paper and pencil to more complex tools such as Figma, Zeplin, and Invision.
 Each of these ways has its ups and downs, but they all allow you to build a fully cross-functional and sufficient prototype.